 ERISA consultants at the Retirement Learning Center (RLC) Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings and income plans, including nonqualified plans, stock options, and Social Security and Medicare.
 We bring Case of the Week to you to highlight the most relevant topics affecting your business.

-A recent call with an advisor in Massachusetts is representative of a common inquiry related to reductions in workforce.
+A recent call with an advisor in Illinois is representative of a common inquiry related to plan termination and the principle of permanency.

 Highlights of Discussion